Daughters of Charity of Saint Vincent de Paul: Axis collaboration

-During WW2, two members of the order, including Sister Barta Pulherija, operated a children's concentration camp on behalf of the Axis puppet state Independent State of Croatia known as Jastrebarsko children's camp.
-Children arrived in an emaciated and weak condition from other camps within the Ustaše camp system, with a total of 3,336 children passing through the camp.
-Between 449 and 1,500 children died, mainly from disease and malnutrition.
+During World War II, two members of the order, including Sister Barta Pulherija, operated the Jastrebarsko children's camp on behalf of the Axis puppet state known as the Independent State of Croatia.
+Children arrived in an emaciated and weak condition from other camps within the Ustaše camp system, with a total of 3,336 children passing through Jastrebarsko.
+Between 449 and 1,500 children died at the camp, mainly from disease and malnutrition.
 Pulherija was the sister-in-law of Mile Budak, a senior Ustaše ideologist and high-ranking NDH official.
 The staff otherwise consisted of members of the Ustaše Youth and female Ustaše.
 Pulherija died in Austria in 1981.

 Child abuse inquiry in Scotland

 The second phase of the Scottish Child Abuse Inquiry focused on orphanages run by the Daughters of Charity: Smyllum Park in Lanark (1864–1981), Bellevue House in Rutherglen (1912–1961), St Joseph's Hospital in Rosewell, St Vincent's School for the Deaf/Blind in Glasgow (1911–1985) and Roseangle Orphanage (St Vincent's) in Dundee (1905–1974).
 Smyllum Park was founded in 1864 and closed in 1981 due to a move from institutional establishments to small family group living for children in care.
 During its years of operation, it took in more than 11,600 children.
 "The Scottish Child Abuse Inquiry, which is investigating allegations of abuse against children in care across Scotland, heard from former residents at the Smyllum Park home, who described suffering beatings, sexual and emotional abuse and mistreatment."
 When opened, the aim was to support homeless Catholic children from Scotland.
 Bodies of up to 400 children who had died at Smyllum were discovered in a single nearby mass grave.